-- 1. If an employee who has taken sick leave is suspected of abuse, the Department may institute an investigation.
-Based upon the results of that investigation, appropriate action will be taken. - 2.
-If a unit member is believed to be an excessive user of sick leave, or if his/her use of sick leave is suspect, the Department may require a physician's letter or other acceptable substitute before authorizing future sick leave usage.
-Examples of excessive use of sick leave include but are not limited to: - a.
-Documented abuse; - b.
-In excess of eight (8) individual uses of sick leave, including use of family sick leave, in a twelve (12) month period; - c.
-More than four uses of sick leave in conjunction with days off in a twelve (12) month period. - 3.
-In cases where a doctor's letter is required by the Department, the need for such letters will not exceed a twelve (12) consecutive month period to be determined on a case-by-case basis.
+- 2. Departments may require a prescribed affidavit or medical report from.
+When an employee is absent for longer than ten (10) consecutive working days, the employee will be required to submit a statement from the employee's physician releasing the employee for normal duty. - 3.
+If an employee who has taken sick leave is suspected of abuse, the Department may institute an investigation.
+Based on the results of that investigation, appropriate action will be taken. - 4.
+Departments may request that the employee provide a physician's statement, as authorized by law or acceptable substitute during an absence if the employee receives notice prior to returning and the absence is longer than three days.
+However, if an employee has a record of excessive sick leave use, or if the employee's leave use is suspect, Departments may require a physician's letter or other acceptable substitute before authorizing future sick leave usage.
+Examples of excessive sick leave usage include but are not limited to: - a.
+Documented abuse, or; - b.
+In excess of six individual uses of sick leave in a twelve (12) month period, or; - c.
+More than four uses of sick leave in conjunction with vacation and/or holidays in a twelve (12) month period.